Andrei-Ghemusi/Spotify_API_Testing/README.md

 # Spotify_API_Testing

 ## Introduction
-In the following project, I create and execute a suite of Python-based test scripts that interact with Spotify's API.
+In the following project, I create and execute a suite of test scripts that interact with Spotify's API.
 These scripts encompass a range of testing scenarios, including data validation, authentication, and performance testing.

 ## Purpose
 My goal is to ensure that the API functions seamlessly, adheres to Spotify's documentation, and meets the high standards of data integrity and security.